gengo/gengo-python/README.md

 ======================================================================================================================================================
-Translating your tools and products helps people all over the world access them; this is, of course, a somewhat tricky problem to solve. **[Gengo](http://gengo.com/)** is a service that offers human-translation (which is often a higher quality than machine translation), and an API to manage sending in work and watching jobs.
+Translating your tools and products helps people all over the world access them; this is, of course, a somewhat tricky problem to solve. **[Gengo](http://gengo.com/)** is a service that offers human-translation (which is often of higher quality than machine translation), and an API to manage sending in work and watching jobs.
 This is a Python interface to make using the API simpler.

 Installation & Requirements
 ------------------------------------------------------------------------------------------------------------------------------------------------------
-Installing the library is fairly simple:
+Installing this library using pip is very simple:

+    sudo pip install gengo

-Get the repo:
+Otherwise, you can install from source by getting the repo:

     git clone git://github.com/gengo/gengo-python.git

-And then install the library:
+And then installing the library:

     sudo python setup.py install